 It’s very quick to make too if you suddenly have guests visiting and need to serve some snacks or dessert.
 It’s a perfect little treat for tea time with your friends or after-dinner dessert for your family.

 The traditional zenzai uses azuki red bean for the soup but this zenzai uses matcha (green tea powder) instead.
-Therefore, the matcha you use should be culinary quality.
+Therefore, the matcha you use should be of culinary quality.
 If you’re new to matcha or interested in which matcha brand I use, please read here.

 As this is a dessert recipe and not the traditional matcha drink, sugar is added to the soup.
 You might already know that matcha can be bitter (well, it is bitter), so please adjust the amount of sugar in the recipe according to your liking.
 Keep in mind the amount of sweetness will also depend on how sweet the anko is.

-Anko – Azuki Red Bean
+Anko (Sweet Azuki Red Bean Paste)

 If you use store-bought anko, it’s quite sweet already.
 I recommend following my recipe below exactly for your matcha soup.
 Homemade anko does taste much better than store-bought so if you have time, I hope you will try my Homemade Anko recipe.
 It’s really delicious and definitely worth spending the extra effort.
 If you’re purchasing anko, I recommend Ogura-an brand which has the perfect consistency for this dessert.